Mikhail Yangel: Biography

 Yangel was the grandson of a Russian political prisoner who had been deported to Siberia by the Tsarist regime.

 Yangel's career started as an aviation engineer, after graduating from Moscow Aviation Institute in 1937.
 He worked with famous aircraft designers Nikolai Polikarpov and later, Artem Mikoyan.
 Then he moved to the field of ballistic missiles, where he first was in charge of guidance systems.
 As Sergei Korolev’s associate, he set up a rocket propulsion centre in Dnepropetrovsk in UkSSR which later formed the basis of his own OKB-586 design bureau in 1954.
 At first, Yangel’s facility served to mass-produce and further develop intercontinental ballistic missiles (ICBMs) in which area Yangel was a pioneer of storeable hypergolic fuels.
-His bureau designed the R-12, R-16 and R-36, whose launch vehicle adaptations are known as Kosmos, Tsyklon and Dnepr respectively, which are still in use today.
+His bureau designed the R-12, R-16 and R-36, whose launch vehicle adaptations are known as Kosmos, Tsyklon and Dnepr respectively.
 Yangel narrowly avoided death during the development of the R-16 in the 1960 Nedelin catastrophe.

 Yangel's bureau was part of the Ministry of General Machine Building headed by Sergey Afanasyev.

+He died in Moscow in 1971.

+Awards

 For his outstanding work, Mikhail Yangel was awarded the Lenin Prize in 1960 and USSR State Prize in 1967.
 He was also awarded four Orders of Lenin, Order of the October Revolution, and numerous medals.

-He died in Moscow in 1971.
+Memory

 Several notable places were named after Yangel: